nikant/THE433/README.md

 !
 If your esp8266 can't get the NTP time then Time Commands are not available !

+!
+The esp8266 does not have an RTC.
+This sketch is based in software time keeping with the Time library and it will have some drift overtime.
+A restart of the device will update time !

 ----------------

 To use this you have to know how to work with RF 433MHz switches/sockets and have